‘A tragic accident’: 3 killed when SUV barrels over crowd at Billerica auto auction

-BILLERICA, MA (WHDH) - BILLERICA, Mass.
-(WHDH) — A Jeep SUV being shown to auto dealers at an indoor auction in Billerica Wednesday morning suddenly accelerated and crashed into a crowd before smashing through a concrete wall, killing three people and injuring nine others.
+BILLERICA, MA (WHDH) - A Jeep SUV being shown to auto dealers at an indoor auction in Billerica Wednesday morning suddenly accelerated and crashed into a crowd before smashing through a concrete wall, killing three people and injuring nine others.

 One man and two women were killed in the crash, Middlesex District Attorney Marian Ryan said.
 Nine other people were injured, including two with life-threatening injuries.
 The driver wasn’t hospitalized.